Lin-Kyi/lin-kyi.github.io/index.md

 I am supported by the 2025 [Google PhD Fellowship](https://research.google/programs-and-events/phd-fellowship/) (in the Privacy, Safety, and Security research area).
 My papers have received awards, including the 2024 [Council of Europe Award in Data Protection](https://www.coe.int/en/web/data-protection/2024-rodot%C3%A0-award), and best paper.
 My research has also engaged regulators, industry, trade unions, privacy NGOs, and AI ethics stakeholders across North America and Europe.

 My work sits at the intersection of **security and privacy**, **human-computer interaction**, and **tech policy**.
-I use qualitative and quantitative HCI research methods, and primarily publish in computing venues (CHI, USENIX Security, FAccT) and venues for regulators and policymakers.
+I use qualitative and quantitative HCI research methods, and primarily publish in computing venues (CHI, USENIX Security, FAccT).

 ## Education